 We live in a fast world.
 Apart from the food that we (love to) eat, also fashion has become a fast business.
 Most clothes are not made to last long, at least not the ones that are affordable for the average.
-But there are some tricks and care instructions that help to extend the lifespan of your favorite pieces and in this article, we would like to share this useful tips with you!
+But there are some tricks and care instructions that help to extend the lifespan of your favourite pieces and in this article, we would like to share these useful tips with you!

 Underwear and Swimwear

 Elastic bands tend to lose elasticity with every time they are washed in the machine.
 Better is, to wash intimates by hand and just gently rub them with a mild detergent or even shampoo.